hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 all(colnames(cluster_counts) == rownames(cluster_metadata))
 ```

 Now we can create our DESeq2 object to prepare to run the DE analysis.
 We need to include the raw counts, metadata, and design formula for our comparison of interest.
-In the design formula we should also include any other columns in the metadata for which we want to regress out the variation (e.g. batch, sex, age, etc.).
+In the design formula, we should also include any other columns in the metadata for which we want to regress out the variation (e.g. batch, sex, age).
 Here, we only have our comparison of interest (stimulated versus control), which is stored as `group_id` in our metadata data frame.

 >_**NOTE:** While a design formula must be specified when creating a DESeq2 object, it is always possible to update it later.
 You may want to update the design formula after going through the quality control, for example if you notice an unwanted influence of the experimental batch on the clustering observed in PCA plots (see below)._